Quay Walker: Professional career

+2022

-Walker was drafted by the Green Bay Packers in the first round (22nd overall) of the 2022 NFL Draft.
+Walker was selected by the Green Bay Packers in the first round (22nd overall) of the 2022 NFL draft.
 The Packers previously acquired the pick in a trade that sent Davante Adams to the Las Vegas Raiders.
 On May 6, 2022, he signed his rookie contract.

-Walker was ejected in week 8 against the Buffalo Bills after an altercation with Bills' practice squad tight end Zach Davidson, following a play where Walker made a tackle on the Bills sideline.
-In week 11, during a 40–33 loss to the Philadelphia Eagles, Walker scooped up a fumble forced by teammate Rudy Ford on Eagles wide receiver A. J. Brown and returned it 63 yards to put the Packers in scoring position.

-Walker was ejected a second time in week 18 against the Detroit Lions after shoving a member of the Lions medical staff, becoming the only player since the 2000 NFL season to be ejected more than once in a single season.
+Walker was ejected in Week 8 against the Buffalo Bills after an altercation with the Bills' coaching staff, following a play where Walker made a tackle on Buffalo's sideline.
+In Week 12, during a 40–33 loss to the Philadelphia Eagles, Walker scooped up a fumble forced by teammate Rudy Ford on Eagles wide receiver A. J. Brown and returned it 63 yards to put the Packers in scoring position.
+Walker was ejected for the second time in Week 18 against the Detroit Lions after shoving a member of the Lions' medical staff, becoming the only player since the 2000 NFL season to be ejected more than once in a single season.

 Walker played all 17 games in his rookie campaign, finishing the season with a team-high 121 total tackles (75 solo, 46 assisted).
 He also recorded a team-high three forced fumbles, as well as 1.5 sacks, five tackles for loss and one fumble recovery.
+For his efforts, he was named to the 2022 PFWA All-Rookie Team.

+2023

+In Week 1 of the 2023 season, during a 38–20 win over the Chicago Bears, Walker intercepted a pass from Justin Fields and returned it 37 yards for his first NFL touchdown.
+Walker finished the season with 14 appearances and starts, recording 2.5 sacks, 118 tackles, one interception, and three passes defended.